MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-synapse.md

 ## Monitor your Azure Synapse Link

-After you set up the Azure Synapse Link, you can monitor the Azure Synapse Link under the **Tables** tab.
+After you set up the Azure Synapse Link, you can monitor the Azure Synapse Link on the **Tables** tab.

    ![Monitor an Azure Synapse Link](media/monitoring.png "Monitor an Azure Synapse Link")